TL:DR: There is no law that states that you have to interact with them. Leave before they get started if you can.

 We all want there to be a perfect solution to this.
 I have seen it asked dozens of times online.
 There should be the perfect comment or perfect warning or perfect sign on the dog’s gear so people will leave our dogs and us alone.
 There must be an answer, right?

 I hate to break the news, but there isn’t a perfect verbal solution.
-Whether you go for a visual signal or choose to try to talk to them, some people are going to ignore the content or try to argue with you.
+Whether you go for a visual signal or choose to talk to them, some people are going to ignore the content or try to argue with you.
 All while not slowing their approach.

 1. Dogs are magnets for a large subset of the human race.